Barclay–Vesey Building: Damage and restoration

-Tishman Realty & Construction, which had been planning work on the building prior to the attacks, did a quick assessment of the building in the days after the attack. illiam F. Collins AIA Architects was the lead architectural firm working on the restoration, while Tishman Interiors managed the project.
+Tishman Realty & Construction, which had been planning work on the building prior to the attacks, did a quick assessment of the building in the days after the attack.
+William F. Collins AIA Architects was the lead architectural firm working on the restoration, while Tishman Interiors managed the project.
 The Excalibur Bronze Foundry and Petrillo Stone were hired as specialists to restore the intricate ornamental detail in the facade and in the lobby.
 The facade restoration involved carving motif designs in the ornamental limestone, as well as installing 5,000 ft3 of Indiana limestone and 500 ft3 of Stony Creek granite.
 For the murals in the lobby, hypodermic needles were used to inject acrylic resin to restore the paint and plaster.
 On the executive office floors, workers restored the barrel-vaulted ceilings, plaster friezes, and other elements.
 Restoration of the building also involved replacing a corner column; A+ Construction of Rye, New York was responsible for this work.
 The building's 23 elevators were also upgraded; new fire alarms, building command systems, and chillers were installed; and restrooms were made accessible to those with disabilities.

 Restoration of the building took three years, at a cost of $1.4 billion.
 The New York Times stated that the project would cost "three-quarters of the Chrysler Building's estimated total value."
 Throughout the restoration, the building continued to serve as a telephone switching center.
-In 2004, the New York Landmarks Conservancy awarded Tishman Interiors the Lucy G. Moses Preservation Award for its restoration work on the Verizon Building.
+In 2004, the New York Landmarks Conservancy awarded Tishman Interiors the Lucy G. Moses Preservation Award for its restoration work on the building.
 The restoration was complete by late 2005.
 That December, Verizon announced it would move its offices from 1095 Avenue of the Americas to 140 West Street, where there would be space for 1,500 employees; the operations hub was relocated to Verizon's campus in Basking Ridge, New Jersey.
-The Verizon Building was added to the National Register of Historic Places in 2009.
+The structure was added to the National Register of Historic Places in 2009.